Traffic Tickets - Basics

 Moving Violations vs. Non-Moving Violations

 A moving violation occurs whenever a traffic law is violated by a vehicle in motion.
-Some examples of moving violations are speeding, running a stop sign or red light, and drunk driving.
+Some examples of moving violations are speeding, running a stop sign or red light, and driving under the influence of drugs or alcohol.
 A non-moving violation, by contrast, is usually related to parking or faulty equipment.
 Examples include parking in front of a fire hydrant, parking in a no-parking zone, parking in front of an expired meter, and excessive muffler noise.

 Processing Traffic Tickets